vbs30/React-Projects/Readme.md

 This series of projects is part of my learning journey with React.
 It is not designed by me, but rather, I am a student following this structured path to master React.
 I hope you find this series as enlightening and enjoyable as I do!

-Join us on this exciting journey to become a React expert! 🚀
+Join me on this exciting journey to become a React expert! 🚀